 See?
 You’re already on your way to making better choices.

-Do you have any other homemade natural skincare cabinet favorites?
+Do you have any other homemade natural skincare favorites?
 I’d love to hear your recommendations!